OssAhmad/CLI_lingae_learning/README.md

 ## actual app
   gets size of dictionary, or the meaning of a particular word if needed. other stuff too.
 I'll add more detials if necesary.

-### to use the exe file
-don't use it yet, but here are the commnds.
 # Cmds:
 	a.
 Get word # Findes word in the database
 	b.
 Get -rt word # returns the root of word else returns an error